 Research Webinar | Does foreign direct investment (FDI) increase the quality of democracy?
 An instrumental variable analysis

-Jonas W. Schmid is research assistant of the project "Financial liberalization and authoritarian survival in the muslim world" (FLAS), coordinated by Dr. Fulya Apaydin.
+Jonas W. Schmid is a Doctoral Research Fellow in the project The Emergence, Life, and Demise of Autocratic Regimes (ELDAR) at the University of Oslo.
 He holds a BA in Political Science and Humanities by the Technical University of Dresden.
 He holds a MA Research in Political Sciences and Politics and Public Administration, in a double Master degree jointly taught by the UPF and the University of Konstanz.